Tatsuya-Naka/blogging-clone/README.md

 I will explain my app in detail since I cannot provide the actual prototype to the public for security purposes.
 However, I can describe what it looks like with videos so that you can figure out how I did for my project.

 ### Authentication
+I added Google OAuth, GitHub OAuth, and credentials for the authentication using NextAuthJs.
+Once you successfully sign up, you can log in with your option.

+###